 Lower eyelid surgery focuses on the excess skin and fat of the lower eyelids and may involve the removal or repositioning of fatty tissue to smooth puffiness away from this area.
 Excess skin is trimmed to create long-lasting results.
 In patients where there is a “hollowed out” appearance, this can be coupled with fat transfer to add fat where needed

-What Should I Expect At My Eyelift Surgery Consultation?
+What Should I Expect At My Blepharoplasty Surgery Consultation?

 Various techniques in eyelid rejuvenation allow for an individualized approach to maximize every patient’s outcome.
-Dr. Steitz will discuss the procedure with you and any additional details before and after surgery.
+We will discuss the procedure with you and any additional details before and after surgery.

 Blepharoplasty is performed as an outpatient procedure.
 Patients are made comfortable with a local anesthetic that numbs the nerve endings around the eyes.
 Sedation may also be administered for comfort.

 Incisions are made in the natural crease of the eye where resulting scars will be unnoticeable.
 Through incisions, we repositions fat deposits or removes fatty tissue using the careful technique.
 He then tightens muscles and trims excess skin.
 Incisions are closed with medical adhesive or very fine sutures.

 Lower Blepharoplasty is conducted through discreet or completely hidden incisions.
 Similar to the upper eyelids, the area beneath the eyes is modified through fat repositioning and tissue-tightening.
 Excess skin is trimmed and incisions are closed.